-Cannabis and Sleep: Does Weed Hurt or Help Insomnia?
+Cannabis and Sleep: Does Medical Marijuana Hurt or Help Insomnia?

 Cannabis is well-known for its sleep-promoting properties.
 Smoking marijuana or consuming an edible is likely to boost relaxation, potentially making it easier to fall asleep.